brightcove/bc-ssdlc/Security Process/Risk-Rating.md

 - Low - Attackers can read or modify a small amount of system data or negatively affect other users’ experiences with the application.
 Exploitation may be limited in only affecting a single non-privileged target.

-### Likelihood
+## Likelihood

 Likelihood classifies the probability an vulnerability will be exploited.
-This rating should take into account the availability of information needed to exploit the vulnerability, social engineering requirements, authorization requirements, and if the issue has been publicly reported to Unity by a third-party.
+This rating should take into account the availability of information needed to exploit the vulnerability, social engineering requirements, authorization requirements, and if the issue has been publicly reported to Brightcove by a third-party.

 Likelihood ratings are classified as follows: